 Prescription Discount Programs may be Ideally Positioned to Reach Hispanic Consumers

 Prescription Discount Programs have an opportunity here as they are in a unique position where they have something to offer that is of value to many Americans whose healthcare coverage is lacking certain pharmacy benefits and those who need medications for chronic care.
-One key strategy cited in a study that identified Hispanics among a high percentage of mobile users, is to use online tools to help set reminders for refills of prescriptions.
-Although these programs need to be very careful with privacy challenges in collecting patient data (topic of an upcoming webinar hosted by MM&M Online), Prescription discount apps connect with patient at the point of transaction and could play a big role in enabling them to manage their prescriptions better.
+One key strategy cited in a study that identified Hispanics’ Access to Internet and Smartphone Ownership – Insider Intelligence Trends, Forecasts & Statistics, is to use online tools to help set reminders for refills of prescriptions.
+Although these programs need to be very careful with privacy challenges in collecting patient data, Prescription discount apps connect with patient at the point of transaction and could play a big role in enabling them to manage their prescriptions better.
 Location services on available pharmacies can help consumers be more aware of the choices they have in their neighborhood.
 MediBajo, an app for Hispanics, does just this.

 As we are still in the early stages of maturity for this industry, we see a lot of programs strictly offering lower cost prescriptions.
 The sites are well informed about the prescriptions, side effects and drug facts, but don’t offer other information about disease management.
 Both PBM organizations and Prescription Discount Programs (sometimes they are the same) could use patient data and tap into educational materials often offered by Pharmaceutical manufacturers to drive engagement on education for disease states like Diabetes or Obesity, the two most prevalent chronic conditions among Hispanics.